Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

-where $\bm{y}_{(-i)j}$ is the observation vector of the $j$th response variable except the $i$th observation, $N$ is the length of an MCMC chain and $\bm{\vartheta}^{(t)}$ is the estimates of the $t$th iteration for all related parameters.
+where $N$ is the length of an MCMC chain and $\bm{\vartheta}^{(t)}$ is the MCMC samples at the $t$th iteration for all related parameters.
 The WAIC is estimated by

-where the second term above is used as a measure of the complexity of the model.
+where the second term above is used as a measure of the model complexity.

-For future prediction, a single model may be required that can be used by practitioners or evaluated in different situations. \citet{Barbieri2004} suggested the median probability model (MPM) which is often the optimal predictive model.
-So we have the MPM for each coefficient $\beta_{kj}$:
+For future prediction, a single model may be required in some cases, for practical reasons or for simplicity. \cite{Barbieri2004} suggested the median probability model (MPM), which is defined for each coefficient to be $\mathbbm{E}[\beta_{kj} | \gamma_{kj}=1, data]$ if $\mathbbm{P}\{\gamma_{kj}=1| data\}>0.5$, or 0 otherwise.
+It can be estimated through MCMC estimates: